 I stood up to Santander’s racial discrimination.

-How it responded will amaze you!
+How it reacted will amaze you!

 Unprovoked Racially Motivated Aggression